Educating your Kids on How to Save Energy

 However, with kids leaving lights on, playing video games all day, and leaving their electronics on, many households can save money by simply teaching your kids to conserve energy and work towards raising sustainable child.

 If you start with talking about the basic of electricity, you can slowly teach your kids what they need to know about energy and how to save it.
-Explain to your kids that everything that plugs into the wall uses electricity and that when you leave these things on costs money.
+Explain to your kids that everything that plugs into the wall uses electricity and that leaving these things on costs money.

 There are a few ways you can illustrate this point to your kids.
 Turning off the lights and turning them on and showing them that for the lights to come on, you need to pay for power.
 It is also helpful to make distinctions between objects that plug into the wall and objects that do not according to MoneyPug, a site used to compare energy prices.
 This is one way to make sure the connection between electronics working when they are plugged in and not working when they are not.
 Once your kids understand the fundamentals of electricity, there are many ways to make it fun and educational.